 Houses in Multiple Occupation (HMOs)

 An HMO (House in Multiple Occupation) is a property that is occupied by three or more people creating two or more households.
-For example: a couple and a friend will form a HMO.

 To make an application for an HMO licence, please email: firstname.lastname@example.org

 Generally, in an HMO, there will be some sharing of amenities such as kitchens and bathrooms, but can also include:

 - Buildings that have been sub-divided into bed sits or flats where there are shared entrances and stairwells.

 - Shared houses.

 - Temporary accommodation for the homeless, and sometimes hostels and hotels.